rr-manoj-dobbali/sql-style-guide/README.md

     ...
 ```

-If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
+- If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
 They are easy to read.
 Give meaningful names to them
+- Leave an empty row above and below the query statement

 ```
 -- Good
 with top10_interests as (

     select distinct interest_area, interest_score, member_id
     from ff_last_year_member_interest_area

     ),

-last_year_store_member_interest_area as (
+last_year_store_member_interest_area as ( -- CTE comments go here

     select interest_area, rank as top10_rank
     from ff_store_top_10_interest_area_last_1_yr
     where store_id = 1234

     ),

 select